-Other tell-tale signs that your RV water pressure regulator may be failing:
+Tell-tale signs that your RV water pressure regulator may need replacing:

-- Hammering or vibrating noises in your water system
+- Hammering or vibrating noises in your RV water system

 - High water pressure even after adjusting the screw valve

-In my opinion, you really don’t want to be poking and prodding inside the valve or you may damage the spring mechanism that allows it to close.
+In my opinion, you shouldn’t be poking and prodding inside the valve.
+Otherwise, you may damage the spring mechanism that allows it the pressure regulator to close.

 While you can inspect the valve to see if it needs to be cleaned out, it may be more feasible to just replace the regulator all together.